Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: The Problem Setting and Design-based Sampling

 Suppose we have $n$ independent and identically distributed samples of documents.
-For all documents, we do observe surrogate labels $Q \in \R^{d_Q}$, optional additional meta-data about the documents, $W \in \R^{d_W}$, which might be predictive of $Y$, and explanatory variables $X$ to be included in our regression.
+For all documents, we observe surrogate labels $Q \in \R^{d_Q}$, optional additional meta-data about the documents, $W \in \R^{d_W}$, which might be predictive of $Y$, and explanatory variables $X$ to be included in our regression.
 We assume the outcome is costly to measure and we can choose to have an expert annotate a subset of the documents to provide the gold-standard $Y$.
-We use a missing indicator $R_i \in \{0,1\}$ to denote whether document $i$ is gold-standard ($R_i = 1$) or not ($R_i = 0$).
+We use a missing indicator $R_i \in \{0,1\}$ to denote whether document $i$ is labeled by experts ($R_i = 1$) or not ($R_i = 0$).
 Therefore, we observe the data $\{R_i, R_iY_i, Q_i, W_i, X_i\}_{i=1}^n$, and the total number of gold-standard documents is given by $n_R = \sum_{i=1}^n R_i$.
-We use $\pi(Q_i, W_i, X_i) \coloneqq \Pr(R_i=1 \mid Q_i, W_i, X_i)$ to denote the probability of obtaining the gold-standard label for document $i$.
-Formally, we assume that the sampling probability for gold-standard labeling is known and bounded away from zero. \begin{assumption}[Design-based Sampling for Gold-Standard Labeling] \\ For all $i$, $\pi(Q_i, W_i, X_i)$ is known to researchers, and $\pi(Q_i, W_i, X_i) > 0.$ \end{assumption} This assumption rules out some applications---such as instances of domain shift where documents from the target population are not available at test time---but captures most social science research applications where researchers need to annotate a corpus of documents available from the outset.
-The assumption holds when we directly control the sampling design and the probability of observing $R_i = 1$ for each document $i$ is known.
-When we consider simple random sampling, $\pi$ is constant across documents, but our results hold as long as $\pi(Q_i, W_i, X_i)$ is known.
-Due to this sampling mechanism for hand-coding, $Y \ \indep \ R \mid Q, W, X$.
+We use $\pi(Q_i, W_i, X_i) \coloneqq \Pr(R_i=1 \mid Q_i, W_i, X_i)$ to denote the probability of sampling document $i$ for gold-standard labeling.
+Formally, we assume that the sampling probability for gold-standard labeling is \textit{known} and bounded away from zero. \begin{assumption}[Design-based Sampling for Gold-Standard Labeling] \\ For all $i$, $\pi(Q_i, W_i, X_i)$ is known to researchers, and $\pi(Q_i, W_i, X_i) > 0.$ \end{assumption} The assumption holds when the researcher directly controls the sampling design.
+For example, if a researcher has 10000 documents and samples 100 of them to expert-annotate at random, $\pi=\frac{100}{10000}=.01$ for all documents.
+We also allow more complex stratified sampling schemes (shown later in our applications) and can cover any case where the sampling depends on the surrogates, optional covariates or, explanatory variables such that $\pi(Q_i, W_i, X_i)$ is known.
+Restricting ourselves to this sampling mechanism allows us to guarantee, $Y \ \indep \ R \mid Q, W, X$.
+This assumption does rule out some applications---such as instances of domain shift where documents from the target population are not available at annotation time---but captures most social science research applications where researchers need to annotate a corpus of documents which is available in total from the outset.

 Our estimand of interest is the coefficients of the oracle logistic regression $\beta^\ast \in \R^{d_X}$, which is a solution to the following moment equations.

 where $\expit(\cdot)$ is the inverse of the logit function. $\beta^\ast$ is defined as the solution to the moment equations above.
 Here, $\beta^\ast$ is seen as a low-dimensional summary, and thus, this paper does not assume the underlying data-generating process follows the logistic regression.